Hisdad/docker-gentoo/README.md

 ## The procedure:

-Generate glibc image -> Add Diagnostics -> Add Application.
-Each has a dockerfile and shell script.

-We run a build with dockerfile-glibc as our starting point.
+Generate a diagnostics image.
+Generate a diagnostics image with php.

-This pulls official gentoo images and builds glibc.
+This pulls official gentoo images and builds out desired system.
 To keep our target compiles away from the build system we "emerge" to /destination.
-This takes about 15 mins.

-We run a build with dockerfile-diag, which uses the prior glibc image as a source.

-The result is a fully usable diagnostic image but its about 1.2Gb.
-Note that the programs we have compiled are under /destination which is not part of the path.

-We run a build with dockerfile-php,  which uses the prior diag image as a source.
-This takes about 40mins as it pulls in lots of stuff.

 At at end of that, we source an empty image and copy our build /destination into it.

-That is our php image with our diagnostics, about 300Mb.
+That discards the build system

+Each image is "all in one".
+In theory we can add to a prior image.
+However with the portage build system I have been unable to get consistent results even with "--no-cache".

 Our build context has  pre/  .
-The dockerfile-glibc copies that.
-That's (mostly) our portage build configuration.
-Later images inherit it.
+The dockerfile  copies that.

-		pre/
+That's  our portage build configuration and the skeleton for the target build, /destination ` pre
+|-- destination
+|   |-- etc
+|   |-- home
+|   |-- run
+|   |-- tmp
+|   '-- usr
+|       '-- lib
+|           '-- gcc
 '-- etc
     |-- locale.gen
     '-- portage
         |-- env
         |-- make.conf
         |-- package.accept_keywords
         |-- package.env
         |-- package.mask
         |   |-- php
         |   '-- rsync
         |-- package.unmask
         |-- package.use
         |   |-- 00cpu-flags
         |   |-- curl
         |   |-- gd
         |   |-- nextcloud
         |   |-- openssh
         |   |-- php
         |   |-- postgresql
         |   '-- zlib
         '-- repos.conf
             '-- gentoo.conf

-To set up glibc we copy

-		post-glibc/
-		|-- etc
-		|   |-- group
-		|   |-- ld.so.conf.d
-		|   |   '-- stdc++.conf
-		|   |-- locale.gen
-		|   |-- passwd
-		|   '-- shadow
-		|-- home
-		'-- run
+`

 At the end we copy post-php/ .
 This goes to the final image as our application configuration files (php.ini  etc).
+`
 		post-php
 		'-- etc
+				|-- group
+				|-- ld.so.conf.d
+				|   '-- stdc++.conf
+				|-- locale.gen
+				|-- passwd
-				'-- php
+				|-- php
-						'-- fpm-php7.4
+				|   '-- fpm-php7.4
-								|-- ext-active
+				|       |-- ext-active
-								|-- fpm.d
+				|       |-- fpm.d
-								|   '-- www.conf
+				|       |   '-- www.conf
-								|-- php-fpm.conf
+				|       |-- php-fpm.conf
-								'-- php.ini
+				|       '-- php.ini

-This was taken from a a working copy.
-There is a program called php-config.
-Its installed  under /usr/lib64/php7.4/bin If you start the php image under docker

-`docker run -it hisdad/diag:php-latest  /bin/bash`

-You can run it and it will print the paths to its configuration directories.
+				'-- shadow
+`

+or  post-diag
+`
+		post-diag
+		'-- etc
+				|-- group
+				|-- ld.so.conf.d
+				|   '-- stdc++.conf
+				|-- locale.gen
+				|-- passwd
+				'-- shadow
+`

 We do a bit of fiddling to generate the locale and have a  working /etc/passwd  .
 This is needed for the diagnostic utilites.

 Janos had issues with glibc.
-Now it compiles fine in a ROOT 'd environment Janos had issues with eselect and php.
+Now it compiles fine in a ROOT 'd environment.
+Janos had issues with eselect and php.
 Just don't bother.
 For an application image set the CMD or ENTRYPOINT to the binary.

 Like this

 `ENTRYPOINT ["/usr/lib64/php7.4/bin/php-fpm", "-F", "-c", "/etc/php/fpm-php7.4/php.ini", "-y", "/etc/php/fpm-php7.4/php-fpm.conf"]`

-You will see the glibc build fiddling with  .so libraries.
+You will see the builds fiddling with  .so libraries.
 This is because some utilies are Cpp and don't use glibc.
 There is no such thing as glibc++.
 The libraries are part of gcc and the location is version dependent.
 We "find" them and copy them to a fixed location.
 We also tell ldconfig where to look.

 Thank you Janos and the gentoo team.